openebs-archive/openebs-docs/docs/storageengine.md

 - SAS disks based storage for moderate performance needs
 - SSD based storage for high performance needs
-- In each of these tiers, they decided to offer varying degrees of resiliency (number of copies of data)
+- In each of these tiers, they decided to offer varying degrees of resiliency by varying the number of copies of data

 They have provisioned 12 SAS disks of 1TB each in each of the nodes from 1 to 4 and 12 SSDs of 1TB each in each of the nodes from 11 to19.